 Applications must be submitted online.
 The rebate is not available through paper applications.

-Your application must include the following attachments:
+Your application must include the following attachment:

 Note: Rebates are limited to one per household.